adefee/Joker-ESO/README.md

 ## Dependencies
 The following libraries are presently required for Joker to function properly.
-Otherwise, Joker is compatible with all live versions of ESO, including (probably) the upcoming Elsweyr chapter.
-Both are packaged within.
+Otherwise, Joker is compatible with all live versions of ESO.
+Both are packaged within, but if you have newer versions installed those will be used instead.
 - `LibAddonMenu-2.0`
 - `LibStub`